Working Towards a Zambia Where Donkeys are Free from Suffering

 With your wonderful support, the Zambezi Working Donkey Project (ZWDP) are continuing in their mission to work towards a Zambia where donkeys are free from suffering, treated with compassion and valued by the people who rely on them.
 With help from your generous donations, they predict they can make great strides towards achieving this vision in the second half of 2025.

-ZWDP received another emergency call, not far from Maramba Farm, about a foal who had been reportedly injured by an elephant.
-The team rushed to attend to the poor foal called Miracle, and found her left rear leg was completely broken.
 Following veterinary consultations with Worldwide Veterinary Services, ZWDP were informed the injury would require complicated bone surgery.
-Unfortunately, they currently lack the facilities to undertake such surgery so, to relieve little Miracle of further suffering, the owners agreed to euthanise her.
+Unfortunately, they currently lack the facilities to undertake complex surgery so, to relieve little Miracle of further suffering, the owners agreed to euthanise her.

 Miracle

-In yet another emergency call out in July, the team rescued a donkey who had been hit by a car on a highway.
-This donkey had been badly injured three weeks ago and her wounds were infected and covered in maggots.
-Thankfully, she had been given care and water from a kind stranger who resides near the accident scene.
-A clinical examination revealed she had sustained a broken and detached pelvic bone; however, there was no indication of broken bones in her leg and she has been able to bear weight following the accident.
+In yet another emergency call out, the team rescued a donkey who had been hit by a car on a highway.
+This donkey had been badly injured over three weeks ago, and her wounds were infected and covered in maggots.
+Thankfully, a kind stranger near the accident scene provided her with water.

-The team brought the donkey back to Maramba Farm, where she has been receiving anti-inflammatories, antibiotics and wound treatment.
-After consecutive treatment with antibiotics and pain killers, she stabilised.
-The team were then able to perform a minor operation to excise the broken and detached bone piece to prevent further tissue damage or infection.
-The operation was a success and this donkey now has a second chance at life!
-Her wounds have started to heal and she is improving daily.
-The donkey’s owner has still not been identified, but she has been named Lucky while she is under the care of ZWDP.
+The team brought the donkey back to Maramba Farm, where she has been receiving anti-inflammatories, antibiotics and wound treatments.
+After consecutive treatments with antibiotics and pain killers, she stabilised enough so the team could perform a minor operation to excise the detached bone piece.
+This will prevent further tissue damage or infection.

 Lucky arrives at the sanctuary